neb etol ftol N1 N2 Nevery file-style arg

 Likewise, restart filenames can be specified with a universe or uloop style variable, to generate restart files for each replica.
 These may be useful if the NEB calculation fails to converge properly to the MEP, and you wish to restart the calculation from an intermediate point with altered parameters.

 There are 2 Python scripts provided in the tools/python directory, neb_combine.py and neb_final.py, which are useful in analyzing output from a NEB calculation.
-Assume a NEB simulation with M replicas, and the NEB atoms labelled with a specific atom type.
+Assume a NEB simulation with M replicas, and the NEB atoms labeled with a specific atom type.

 The neb_combine.py script extracts atom coords for the NEB atoms from all M dump files and creates a single dump file where each snapshot contains the NEB atoms from all the replicas and one copy of non-NEB atoms from the first replica (presumed to be identical in other replicas).
 This can be visualized/animated to see how the NEB atoms relax as the NEB calculation proceeds.